How Does Depression Affect the Body? Physical Symptoms of Depression

 For example, antidepressant medications that correct an imbalance of serotonin and norepinephrine in the brain can help to improve mood while also reducing physical pain.
 Other medications that can help treat symptoms of depression are ones that help with anxiety, which often accompanies depression, and sleep aids such as melatonin, which can help promote a healthier sleep cycle.

 If you or a loved one are suffering from the mental or physical side effects of depression, The Phoenix Recovery and Counseling Centers are here to help.
-We offer treatment for depression and anxiety that is research-driven and tailored to each patient’s individual needs.
+We offer treatment and care for depression and anxiety that is research-driven and tailored to each patient’s individual needs.
 Visit our website or call 800-704-0669 to learn more.

 For additional information about living with depression, check out the following blog posts: